rubocop/ruby-style-guide/README.md

     ```

-* Code in a functional way, avoiding mutation and other side-effects unless performance concerns require them.
+* Prefer code written in the functional style:  avoid side-effects like object mutation unless required by performance concerns.
-  Mutating arguments is a side-effect so don't do it unless that is the purpose of the method.
+  Mutating arguments is a side-effect so don't do it unless that is the sole purpose of the method.
 * Don't put required parameters into options hashes.
 * Try to keep methods to 10 lines of code or less.
 Ideally, most methods will be shorter than
   5 lines of code.
 Comments and empty lines do not count.